azimw/RITHM/GetStarted.md

 ### Create a Twitter developer app

 The next step is to create an app on Twitter.
-After creating your an app, your authentication keywords will become available.
+After creating an app, your authentication keywords will become available.
 >
 >https://apps.twitter.com/app/new